 4. Take care of your own sleep

 This can be considered as self-evident but sometimes even impossible; the parents must take care of their own sleep as well the baby’s sleep.
 Especially when struggling with baby sleep problems, it’s important for the parents to work together for a common goal and plan their own sleeping times.
 When the other parent goes for a walk with the baby, the other can have a nap at home.

 5. Soothe your crying baby but don’t pick the baby up immediately

 Many parents automatically pick the baby up, when the baby starts crying.
-However, contain yourself and try to soothe the baby by caressing the baby’s head or back and talk to the baby with a calm tone.
-Pick the baby up only if the soothing doesn’t work.
+However, contain yourself for some seconds and try to soothe the baby by caressing the baby’s head or back and talk to the baby with a calm tone.

 6. Remember the evening snack

 The baby falls asleep better, when he/she is satisfied.
 However, don’t put the baby to bed straight after the baby has eaten.
 It’s good to digest the food first before going to sleep.